 Several other projects in the region have the same problem such as the Ouarzazate Solar Power Station in Morocco.
 What is common between those projects is the fact that they are part of the "green capitalism" discourse, in which environmental causes are used as a pretext for exploitation and appropriation of land and resources at the expense of local communities.
 That is why it is not possible to think of a discourse that is both green and fair without looking into the creation of an alternative system that counters the impacts of capitalism.
-Such discourse cannot exclude relations between the North and the South in which the balance of power consolidate the dominance of the first while overlooking the needs of citizens and local specificities in the second.
+Such discourse must tackle the relations between the North and the South in which the balance of power consolidates the dominance of the former while overlooking the needs of citizens and local specificities in the latter.

 All of the above highlights the necessity of adopting an economic discourse that is more aware of the threats faced by the entire planet and that is based on justice, transparency, and democratic principles.
 This can be done through different mechanisms such as legislations that criminalize violations against the environment and public property.
-Added to this is creating a new tax system that does not include exemptions with potential harm to the environment and that shifts the burden from workers and civil servants to accumulators of wealth who also consume the highest percentage of energy and resources and whose businesses overlook environmental violations.
-Such system should also apply to financial transactions and biddings that have a negative impact on the environment and public property.
+This should be accompanied by the creation a new tax system that does not offer exemptions for projects that can potentially harm the environment and that shifts the burden from workers and civil servants to accumulators of wealth who also consume the highest percentage of energy and resources and whose businesses overlook environmental concerns.
+Such a system should also apply to financial transactions and biddings that have a negative impact on the environment and public property.
 Political systems and state institutions are to be restructured so that they become less hierarchical and more participatory, operate in accordance with democratic principles that include transparency, the right to information, and rotation of power, and adopt a decentralized approach to the distribution of food and energy.

-In Tunisia, the quest for an alternative approach gained momentum after the ruling clique failed to provide answers for major social and economic questions.
-In the past few years, the number of protest movements that call for environmental justice has witnessed a remarkable increase.
+In Tunisia, the guest for an alternative approach gained momentum after the ruling clique failed to address major social and economic problems.
+In the past few years, protest movements that call for environmental justice increased remarkably.
 Several solutions were proposed by these movements, including the introduction of alternative systems in several fields including production, agricultural marketing, and traditional crafts.
-The Tunisian case offers an example in which people reformulate the existing system away from political entities, none of which is adopting an alternative discourse.
-While it is still possible to attempt such a change from within state institutions, which also discuss environmental issues and emission reduction, it becomes clear in the Tunisian case that real change start from the community.
+The Tunisian case offers an example in which people reformulated the existing system away from political entities, which are not adopting an alternative discourse.
+While it is still possible to attempt such a change from within state institutions, many of which deal with environmental issues, it becomes clear in the Tunisian case that real change starts from the community.
 The same applies to raising awareness about pressing issues and looking into the possibility of changing the policy-making process.
 Civil society plays a major role in effecting such change as long as it addresses the reality of the context in which it operates and adopts a hands-on approach.

 Regarding contradictions in the Arab region, it is extremely necessary to address the gap between the Gulf region and other Arab countries as far as the adoption of "green energy" is concerned.
 Economy in the Gulf region basically depends on nonrenewable energy such as oil and different oil-related industries.
-This is not the case in other Arab countries, especially those with an agricultural history and where consumption patterns are linked to agricultural economy.
+This is not the case in other Arab countries, especially those with an agricultural history and where consumption patterns are more linked to agricultural economy.